sophiagould/SP17ECE264pa08/README.md

 of the maze.

 You should interpret your recursive function as implementing the following
-lgoic: "Given all the squares I have visited so far, can I exit the maze by adding this square to the solution path?""
+logic: "Given all the squares I have visited so far, can I exit the maze by adding this square to the solution path?""
 If the answer is no, that means the current square is not part of the solution path, and the recursive method should return false.
 If the answer is yes, that means the current square *is*